 Inform user departments (production, etc.) regarding the activities to be carried out at least 2 days in advance so that they can keep their reservoir full.

-Take electrical shutdown of both the pumps (required pumps) as per format FRMT/ELECT/06 and retain them for dressing of electrical cables.
+Take electrical shutdown LOTO of both the pumps or (required pumps) as per format FRMT/ELECT/06 and retain them for dressing of electrical cables.

 Tie up chain pulley block with 5 T capacity for lowering and raising of pontoons.